-(e) Financial Liabilities at Amortized Cost
+(b) Financial Liabilities

-Financial liabilities, which include deposit liabilities, accrued interest and other expenses, and other liabilities (except tax-related payables and post-employment defined benefit obligation), are recognized initially at their fair values and subsequently measured at amortized costs using the effective interest method for maturities beyond one year, less settlement payments.
+Financial liabilities include deposit liabilities, accrued interest and other expenses, and other liabilities (except tax-related payables and post-employment defined benefit obligation) are recognized initially at their fair values and subsequently measured at amortized costs using the effective interest method for maturities beyond one year, less settlement payments.
 All interest related charges on financial liabilities are recognized as an expense in profit or loss are presented under the Interest Expense account in the statement of comprehensive income.